marick/nh/prototypes/p003_test_first/JARGON.md

 A type of *cluster* that receives an *affordance* (an Elixir message) from *Affordance Land*.
 Typically, it forwards the message to its downstream clusters.

+#### Pulse

+Pulses represent the act of sending an Elixir message *downstream*.
+They carry some amount of data (usually small).
+A pulse represents what, in a real brain, is the combined effect of the electrical ("action") potentials sent down axons by a number of neurons (which neurons I'm lumping together into a "*cluster*".

 #### Throbbing